About Arkansas Court Interpreters

 The AOC is charged by law and Supreme Court per Curiam Order with the responsibility for the certification and matters related thereto of foreign language interpreters for Limited English Proficiency (L.E.P.) individuals or witnesses in the state and local courts of Arkansas.
 The AOC must also comply with the Americans with Disabilities Act by providing qualified interpreters for the deaf and hard of hearing.
 The AOC provides interpreting services during court proceedings or directly related actions.
 The AOC Court Interpreter Services maintains a Registry of Certified Court Interpreters who may be contracted directly by attorneys, law enforcement officers, jail officials, other state agency employees, social workers or mental health workers for interpreting services.

-Court Interpreter Services
+Become a Court Interpreter